Go back

 • Saying certain words over and over

-IV ketamine has been shown to significantly improve OCD symptoms, with its effects being rapid (within hours) and prolonged with the combination of psychotherapy.
-Studies have shown that ketamine infusions are effective for patients with treatment-resistant OCD and symptoms do not persist or progress after the acute effects of ketamine have worn off.
+IV ketamine has been shown to significantly improve OCD symptoms in some individuals, with its effects being both rapid (within hours) and prolonged when combined with psychotherapy.
+Studies have demonstrated that ketamine infusions may be effective for patients with treatment-resistant OCD, and symptoms have been found not to persist or progress after the acute effects of ketamine have worn off.

 Dr. Carolyn Rodriguez, associate dean at Stanford University and professor of psychiatry and behavioral sciences who has extensively studied and contributed to the growing knowledge of ketamine use for the treatment of OCD commented,